-- PSY 390/Collaborative Research Course - PSY 391/Independent Study in Psychology - PSY 393, 493/Independent Research and Senior Independent Research in Psychology - PSY 396, 496/Senior Honors Thesis in Psychology I and II - PSY 397/Instructional Internship in Psychology - PSY 399, 499/Internship in Psychology - PSY 492/ Senior Collaborative Research Course
+- PSY 390, 492/Collaborative Research Course and Senior Collaborative Research Course - PSY 391/Independent Study in Psychology - PSY 393, 493/Independent Research in Psychology and Senior Independent Research in Psychology - PSY 396, 496/Senior Honors Thesis in Psychology I and II - PSY 397/Instructional Internship in Psychology - PSY 399, 499/Internship and Senior Internship in Psychology

 Students may take ELOPsy courses multiple times (with the exception of PSY 396, 496, which may be taken once only, and 397, which may be taken twice only).
-A maximum of one 300-level ELOPsy course may be counted as a specialized course in the psychology major and minor; one 300- or 400-level ELOPsy course may be counted as a psychology option in the psychology major; one 400-level ELOPsy course may be counted as a senior experience course in the psychology major (see specific psychology specialization requirements).
-Some ELOPsy courses may be taken for variable credit (PSY 397, 399, and 391/393).
+A maximum of one 300-level ELOPsy course may be counted as a Specialized course in the psychology major and minor; one 300- or 400-level ELOPsy course may be counted as the Psychology Option in the psychology major; one 400-level ELOPsy course may be counted as the Senior Experience course in the psychology major (see specific psychology specialization requirements).
+Some ELOPsy courses may be taken for variable credit (PSY 397, 399/499, and 391/393).
 All other ELOPsy courses are one unit courses.
 Prerequisites and requirements for the ELOPsy courses vary.
-See the Psychology Department website (psychology pages.tcnj.edu) for further information about these special opportunities.
+See the Psychology

+Department website (psychology.pages.tcnj.edu) for further information about these special opportunities.